Acetaminophen CAS 103-90-2

 Take Acetaminophen by mouth as directed.
 Follow all directions on the product package.
 If you have any questions, ask your doctor or pharmacist.

 There are many brands and forms of Acetaminophen available.
 Read the dosing instructions carefully for each product because the amount of Acetaminophen may be different between products.
 Do not take more acetaminophen than recommended.
-(See also Warning section.)
+(See also the Warning section.)

 If you are giving Acetaminophen to a child, be sure you use a product that is meant for children.
 Use your child’s weight to find the right dose on the product package.
 If you don’t know your child’s weight, you can use their age.